Browse by Medical Category

 Research within the Cardiac Anesthesia Lab at Massachusetts General Hospital advances the evolving field of cardiac anesthesiology and improves outcomes for both adult and pediatric patients.

-The Cardiac MR PET CT Program at Massachusetts General Hospital is dedicated to developing, evaluating and assessing novel imaging techniques for cardiovascular conditions.
+The Cardiac MR PET CT Program at Massachusetts General Hospital and Harvard Medical School is dedicated to developing and leveraging novel imaging techniques to address important cardiovascular issues.

 Cardiac surgery research at the Massachusetts General Hospital Corrigan Minehan Heart Center offers patients the most promising therapies based on the latest scientific evidence.